 BRENDA NICOLE MOORER

-(Management, Booking in North America & Asia)
+Booking in North America, Europe, & Asia

-Brenda is a graduate of SCAD’s Master of Arts Program, an Arts Leaders of Metro Atlanta Alum, and a Georgia Center for Nonprofit High Potential Diverse Leaders Alum.
-She is also the Founder and Executive Director of Touch + Agree, a nonprofit organization dedicated to creating space for emerging musicians.
+She is a graduate of SCAD’s Master of Arts Program, an Arts Leader of Metro Atlanta Alum, and a Georgia Center for Nonprofit High Potential Diverse Leaders Alum.
+She is also the Founder and Artistic Director of Touch x Agree, a nonprofit music organization dedicated to creating space for emerging musicians.
 As a millennial and artist, her songwriting crafts lyrics with a quiet ache and intriguing pull.
 Her work has garnered attention from tastemaker Gilles Peterson, NPR, DJ Jamal Ahmad, Ebony Magazine, AfroElle, and Afropunk.